Provision Persistent Volumes Using File Storage Service on Oracle Cloud Native Environment

 Prerequisites

-• Install Oracle Cloud Native Environment with the CCM module installed
+• Installation of Oracle Cloud Native Environment with the CCM module installed

 • An Oracle Cloud Infrastructure (OCI) account